JAMES H. BINGER CENTER FOR NEW AMERICANS

 DETAINED MASTER CALENDAR AND BOND DOCKET:

-Master calendar are short procedural hearings for immigrants to understand why they are in removal proceedings and how they might qualify for relief from deportation.
-The detained docket is for people being held in ICE detention, or who are in prison serving a criminal sentence while in deportation proceedings (IHP hearings).
+Master calendar are short procedural hearings for immigrants to understand why they are in removal proceedings, what their rights are in the process, and determine whether they may have a legal basis to remain in the United States.
+The detained docket is for people being held in ICE detention.
 Bond hearings determine whether an immigrant can be released from ICE detention while their case is moving through the court.
 Most immigrants will have several master calendar hearings over the course of several weeks.
 These shifts are 1 ½ - 2 hours in length.

-These are the final individual hearings where testimony is taken and the judge rules on the case.
-The immigrants in these hearings are being held either in ICE detention, or are in prison serving a criminal sentence (IHP hearings).
-The judge will ask for the immigrant’s consent to have observers present for their merits hearings.
+These are the final individual hearings where evidence is examines and testimony is taken, after which the judge rules on the case.
+The immigrants in these hearings are typically being held in ICE detention.
+Occasionally observers have the opportunity to attend merit hearings for people who are not being detained.
+The judge will ask for the immigrant’s consent to have observers present for their merit hearings.
 If consent is not granted, you will be asked to leave.
-Observers would benefit from observing master calendar and bond hearings prior to signing up for observation of merits hearings, but it is not required.
+Observers should observe master calendar and bond hearings prior to signing up for merit hearings.
 These shifts are typically 2-3 hours in length.
+Some are observed in person at court and some remotely via Webex.

 NON-DETAINED MASTER CALENDAR DOCKET:

 These are short procedural hearings for immigrants who are not detained; they are living in the community while their removal case is moving through immigration court.
-Most immigrants will have several master calendar hearings over the course of a year or more.
+Historically most immigrants would have several master calendar hearings over the course of a year or more.
+Recently ICE has been moving to dismiss cases in court in order to put people into expedited removal proceedings.
 These shifts are 1 ½ - 2 hours in length.
+If possible people are encouraged to sign up for a whole morning or whole afternoon.
+Judges often complete the docket of cases in less than 3 hours each morning and afternoon.

-Detained Master Calendar/Bond Hearings, Merits Hearings and Non-Detained master calendar hearings shifts are listed separately below.
+Detained Master Calendar/Bond Hearings, Lobby shifts, Merits Hearings and Non-Detained master calendar hearings shifts are listed separately below.
 If no shifts are listed, all shifts are full.
 New shifts are posted at least monthly.

 For questions, or if you need to cancel your shift, please contact: courtobserver@umn.edu.

-This project is a collaboration between The Advocates for Human Rights, the University of Minnesota Law School's James H. Binger Center for New Americans, and Robins Kaplan LLP.
+This project is a collaboration between The Advocates for Human Rights, and the University of Minnesota Law School's James H. Binger Center for New Americans.

 Sort by: